MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 Now enabled for HoloLens is a new policy that allows IT Admins to set a recurring or one time date to restart apps whose update failed due to the app being in use allowing the update to be applied.
 These can be set based on a few different triggers such as a scheduled time or sign-in.
 To learn more about how to use this policy please view [ApplicationManagement/ScheduleForceRestartForUpdateFailures](/windows/client-management/mdm/policy-csp-applicationmanagement#applicationmanagement-scheduleforcerestartforupdatefailures).

+This information can be found later in the [app deployment store for business page](app-deploy-store-business).

 ### Use only private store apps for Microsoft Store

 The RequirePrivateStoreOnly  policy has been enabled for HoloLens.
 This policy enables the Microsoft Store app to be configured to only show the private store configured for your organization.
 Limiting access to only the apps you’ve made available.

 Learn more about [ApplicationManagement/RequirePrivateStoreOnly](http://windows/client-management/mdm/policy-csp-applicationmanagement#applicationmanagement-requireprivatestoreonly)

+This information can be found later in the [app deployment store for business page](app-deploy-store-business).

 ### Fixes and improvements